errorstudent/todo-list-wp/README.md

 Firstly, set up the required WordPress installation:

-- Import Example Post and Custom Field from `todolistapp.wordpress.2016-11-07.xml` using Wordpress Importer Tools
+- Set the project using local domain `todo-list.dev`
-- Set your permalink structure to "Day and name" (e.g., `http://dev.wp/2015/11/23/sample-post/`).
+- Import the Database `todo-list.sql` to your MySQL

 Enter to directory `wp-content/themes/todo-list-theme/` and run: